mos3abof/mos3abof.github.io/content/posts/2012-11-29-installing-gdata-python-client-on-dreamhost.md

-What these two lines do is constructing a dynamic path to your new lib folder that contains gdata-python-client by getting the home path from the system registered in the variable os.environ['HOME'] and concatenating '/lib/python' to it, then it appends this dynamically generated path to the system path so that the python interpreter will look into this folder when importing gdata
+What these two lines do is constructing a dynamic path to your new lib folder that contains gdata-python-client by getting the home path from the system registered in the variable `os.environ['HOME']` and concatenating `/lib/python` to it, then it appends this dynamically generated path to the system path so that the python interpreter will look into this folder when importing gdata

 6. Now you can do stuff with gdata like :